Trans Dating in Montreal: Where to Go

 Bar Le Cocktail is one of those places that just gets it right.
 Tucked into the Village, this cozy bar has an easygoing energy that makes it popular with trans women, men, and pretty much anyone who wants a chill, welcoming space.

-The staff are kind, use the right names and pronouns, and genuinely make an effort to keep things respectful.
+The staff are kind, use the right names and pronouns, and genuinely make an effort to keep things respectful—great Inclusivity in bars in practice.

 It’s a small venue, but it feels full of life all week, with karaoke nights that are fun without being over-the-top and drag shows that keep the mood light.

 You won’t feel out of place here, whether you’re on a date or just testing the waters socially.
 The crowd’s mixed in the best way, and people actually talk to each other.
-Drinks are affordable, the vibe’s relaxed, and it’s one of the better spots in Montreal if you want to be out without feeling on display.
+Drinks are affordable, the vibe’s relaxed, and it’s one of the better LGBTQ+ friendly spots in the city if you want to be out without feeling on display.

 Complexe Sky

-Right in the heart of the Village, Complexe Sky is one of the most famous LGBTQ+ spots in Montreal, and it earns its reputation.
+Right in the heart of the Village, Complexe Sky is one of the most famous Montreal LGBTQ+ spots, and it earns its reputation.
 With three floors and a rooftop terrace, it offers something for everyone, including a space where transgender people can actually feel welcome.

 The crowd’s diverse and open, and the staff are trained to keep it that way.
 Whether you want to hang in the lounge, dance to pop bangers, or catch the free Friday night drag show, Sky makes it easy to feel included.